COVID-19 and Alaska Events

-1. Pivot your initial plans for a larger wedding or event and consider a smaller, more intimate setting with local friends and family.
-Like a "staycation" but better!
-Avoid asking people to travel into the state, when they are currently required to quarantine for 14 days (mandate in effect through May 19, 2020 and reevaluated weekly)
+1. Pivot your initial plans for a larger wedding or event and consider a smaller, more intimate setting with local friends and family or try an elopement for two.
+See our service offerings for more information.

 2. With stores running out of hand sanitizer, the government issued recommendation includes frequent hand washing.
 Do what you can to encourage hand washing at your event with signage.
 Consider getting an automatic hand soap pump for restrooms and at a minimum supply soap, disinfectant, hand sanitizer, and paper towels.

 3. Hand sanitizer: shop local!
 Many of our local Alaska distilleries are now making hand sanitizer.
 Here is just one of several local companies offering hand sanitizer that is available for pick up: https://alaskaproofhandwash.square.site/

 4. Make sure your venue is posting the required signage and their mitigation plan, per State requirements.
 Review with your venue their plan and brainstorm additional safety protocol.
 Ask your planner for help.

 5. Some of our popular Alaska event venues do not have running water or water is limited.
 We highly recommend that clients rent or make temporary hand washing stations.
 Talk to your planner and brainstorm creative and safe solutions specific to your unique situation and location.